-State employees, excluding state elected officials, and optional participants, retirement plan contribute 5% of their compensation each month to their contribution member account through a pre-tax salary reduction.
-Member contributions are tax-deferred until they are withdrawn as part of a retirement benefit or as a refund.
+State employees. excluding state elected officials, and optional retirement plan participants, contribute 5% of their compensation each month to their member contribution account through a pre-tax salary Member reduction. contributions are tax-deferred until they are withdrawn as part of a retirement benefit or as a refund.
 The employer makes a separate actuarially determined contribution to VRS for all covered employees.
 VRS invests both member and employer contributions provide funding for the future benefit payment.